Monongahela Cemetery

-Monongahela Cemetery is a historic rural cemetery in Monongahela City, Pennsylvania, established in 1863.
+The Monongahela Cemetery is an historic rural cemetery in Monongahela, Pennsylvania that was established in 1863.
 Landscape architects Hare & Hare designed a portion of the property.

+History and notable features

 The cemetery was listed on the U.S. National Register of Historic Places in 2001.

 The cemetery now occupies 160 acres, but only about 100 acres are included in the National Register listing.
-John Chislett designed the original 32-acre plot in the rural cemetery tradition.
-About 60 acres were added in 1915 and designed in the lawn park style by Hare & Hare.
-The five-acre St. Mary's Cemetery was opened c.
-1900 and incorporated into the 1915 expansion.
+John Chislett designed the original thirty-two-acre plot in the rural cemetery tradition.
+Roughly sixty acres were added to the grounds in 1915 and were designed in the lawn park style by Hare & Hare.
+The five-acre St. Mary's Cemetery was opened circa 1900 and was incorporated into the 1915 expansion.